strblr/react-stored/README.md

 Unless you have some very specific use cases, the `keyPrefix` is really the only important part to configure.
 You set it _once_, and everything stored or retrieved from the storage will use that prefix in addition to the keys used in your components.
 All this happens of course _seemlessly_, you don't have to think about it.

 Yes, `localStorage` is compartmentalized by domain but you could have several apps by domain.
 It's just a good habit to set a `keyPrefix` that is specific to your app.
+It defines a namespace.

 Also, imagine several customers already tested your app and have _their local copy_ of the store.
 Now say you wanna change the JSON schema because of some new requirements.
 You could just set `keyPrefix` to the **current version of the app**, thus preventing any hydration of outdated JSON saves.